monorepo-rocks/monorepo-rocks/packages/dagger-env/README.md

 ### `daggerEnv.getOptionsSchema()`

 Returns the Zod schema for the complete options object.
+Primarily used internally by the command runner, but available for advanced use cases.

 **Returns:** `ZodObject` - The combined schema for args, env, and secrets